 Money is one of the biggest causes for couple arguments and disagreements.
 As big of an issue as this is, it’s surprising how couples avoid discussing this before and during their marriage.
 There is this notion that speaking about finances is too personal, but when you’re going to be married or are married, nothing is “too personal.”
 Just like parenting styles, our approach about money is impacted by how we were raised and what we were taught about money.
 Some people prefer to be very cautious about their spending while others like to “live in the moment” and neither have to be right or wrong.
 It’s more important to find a balance that works for the relationship and the only way to figure out what works is to talk about it (preferably before you enter the marriage).

-What to Expect in Your First Couple’s Session
+What to Expect From Couples Therapy and Your First Visit

 So, you’ve decided to make your first appointment.
 I bet you’re thinking, “Gosh, what is going to happen during this session?”
 If you’re feeling anxious, you’re not alone!
 To help you feel more comfortable, here are some things you can expect in your first session.

 You and your partner will complete intake forms before the session, which consists of the informed consent and a quick questionnaire to help the therapist have some basic information about you.
 Be sure that you read through the forms and ask/clarify any questions or concerns you have in the beginning of the session.

 In the first session, you might be asked to share how you met, discuss your individual childhood experiences, previous relationship history, past experiences in the relationship, etc. Gathering this type of information can help the therapist understand and possibly make connections to the current issues that you’re experiencing.
 This can sometimes be a very valuable time for you because it forces you to think about how your relationship used to be and when things started to go downhill.